rtlabs-com/p-net/doc/use_with_siematic.rst

 Connecting inputs and outputs
 -----------------------------
 #.
 Find the address of the IO-device input byte and output byte.
 In the
-   “Device view” for the IO-device, look in the “Device overview” table.
+   :guilabel:`Device view` for the IO-device, look in the :guilabel:`Device overview` table.
-   The module "8 bits I 8 bits O" should appear (if previously inserted).
+   The module :guilabel:`8 bits I 8 bits O` should appear (if previously inserted).
    Look for the I (input) address and Q (output) address.
 The value can be for example 2.
    Note that the IO-device must be connected to the PLC (as seen for example in the network view) for the IO-device to have a PLC address assigned.

 #.
-In the Project tree, select PLC_1 > PLC tags > Show all tags.
+In the Project tree, select :menuselection:`PLC_1 --> PLC tags --> Show all tags`.

 #.
 Create a new tag by clicking the first line and enter the name ``ButtonIn``.

 #.
-Use "Default tag table" and DataType Bool.
+Use :guilabel:`Default tag table` and DataType Bool.
 The address should be of operand
    identifier "I" (input).
 Use address from the "Device view" as described above.
    The bit number should be 7.
 This is written as ``%I2.7``.